yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 public void onGetFeedStarted(GetFeedStartedEvent getFeedStartedEvent) {
 	// A GetFeedStartedEvent contains the following:
 	// provider    = the provider on which the get feed process started
-	// getFeedType = the social action preformed
+	// getFeedType = the social action performed
 	// payload     = an identification string that you can give when you initiate
 	//               the get feed operation and want to receive back upon starting